Research

 Working Papers

-Why would mainstream governments enter into security cooperation arrangements on migration, particularly when these policies risk convergence with non-democratic actors?
-I focus my analysis on bilateral, security-related Cooperation Arrangements on Migration (CAMs), which provide resources and support to partner states to control migration abroad.
-This paper presents a theory of foreign policy co-optation that suggests when and why Western democratic governments appropriate flexible foreign policy instruments important for the narrative of the opposition.
-These effects are especially pronounced for governments most challenged by right-wing narratives, rather than ideologically adjoining governments.
-This is supported by a novel dataset of CAMs signed by ten Western frontier states with partners across five continents over the last thirty years.
-The findings suggest that right-wing populist pressure paradoxically enables executives to manage electoral opposition through foreign policy, highlighting the need to revisit prevailing assumptions about the domestic sources of international cooperation and migration policy.
+The electoral rise of right-wing populism has reshaped domestic political competition across Western democracies.
+I develop a theory of foreign policy co-optation that explains when and why governments appropriate flexible foreign policy instruments central to the narrative of the opposition to reduce their electoral threat.
+As right-wing populist parties gain seats, mainstream governments co-opt bilateral migration instruments to counter domestic political challengers.
+These effects are especially pronounced for governments most challenged by right-wing narratives, rather than ideologically adjacent governments.
+I employ an original dataset of over 300 security-related cooperation arrangements on migration (CAMs) signed by ten Western frontier states with partners across five continents over the last thirty years.
+The findings suggest that right-wing populist pressure paradoxically enables executives to manage electoral opposition through foreign policy, highlighting the need to revisit assumptions about the domestic sources of international cooperation and migration policy.

 How do right-wing executives shape foreign aid policy once in office?
 Conventional wisdom suggests that rising conservatism limits international cooperation, especially when global commitments fail to advance partisan goals.
 From this perspective, right-wing governments are expected to curtail foreign aid and retreat from international engagement.
 This study argues instead that right-wing executives engage with the international arena when delegation is decreased and the issue area is relevant for their electoral platform.
 In the case of migration, rather than delegating migration control to multilateral institutions or NGOs, governments prefer direct aid to origin and transit countries using flexible financial incentives to externalize border enforcement.
 This strategy allows them to project toughness on migration while avoiding domestic political costs, retaining the most amount of delegation.
 This pattern is especially pronounced among far-right parties seeking flexible tools to signal control.
 Drawing on data from twenty-seven Western donor countries and seventy-six recipients between 1990 and 2013, alongside a falsification test, I find support for this theory.
 Findings reveal that right-wing executives are instrumentalists in practice.
 They actively employ foreign policy tools to fulfill partisan promises and manage domestic pressures, highlighting a strategic, outward-looking dimension of modern conservatism.